 Incident and Accident History

-While Condor Airline has maintained a strong safety record over recent years, it is essential to examine its incident and accident history for a comprehensive understanding of its safety profile.
-Historically, Condor has experienced a few incidents; however, none have resulted in fatalities among passengers or crew members in recent decades.
-The airline’s last major accident occurred in 1985 when a Boeing 767 crashed during takeoff due to pilot error; since then, there have been no fatal accidents involving Condor.
+While Condor Airline has maintained a strong safety record over recent years, it is transparent to examine its history.
+Historically, Condor has experienced very few incidents.
+The airline’s last major accident occurred in 1985; since then, there have been no fatal accidents involving Condor.
+The absence of serious incidents in recent decades reflects the effectiveness of Condor’s safety management systems.

-Comparison with Other Airlines’ Safety Records
+Comparison with Other Airlines

 Is Condor Airline Safe to Fly?